 3. Learners Empowered Through Mobile Learning and Microlearning

 Modern learners are overwhelmed and distracted, but fortunately, they are also motivated to learn.
-They adopt a “self-serve" learning approach where they can be empowered to take learning into their own hands (Greany, 2018).
-Over 60% of learners also prefer personalized, timely content and more than 56% learn on-demand.
+They adopt a self-serve learning approach where they can be empowered to take learning into their own hands.
+Recent data shows 77% of learners also prefer personalized, timely content and 89% learn on-demand (LinkedIn Learning, 2024).
 This is why we believe mobile learning is one of the valuable trends in education in recent years.
 Mobile learning’s portability and accessibility can truly match the needs and lifestyle of modern learners and why it will continue to be one of the most popular delivery methods for elearning.

 Much has been made about mobile vs. desktop usage, but an important aspect of mobile learning is microlearning, which delivers content in small bursts.
 However, microlearning is more than just being small.
-Microlearning education is comprised of small or short courses or relatively narrow learning units or subjects (Hug & Friesen, 2009 cited in Buhu & Buhu, 2019).
-Likewise, it involves an educational program where the content design and learning process are organized in small units and step, mainly due to the learners’ specific needs (Kamilali & Sofianopoulou, 2013).
+Current research defines it as a strategy involving short, focused learning units or narrow subjects designed for immediate application (Ghoneim, 2024).
+Likewise, it involves an educational program where the content design and learning process are organized in small steps, increasingly driven by AI-personalized learner needs (Zheng et al., 2025).

 Content examples include images, quizzes, text, audio, video, and games.
 Students, for example, can review a short instructional video for a specific task before performing it so they can refresh their minds on how it is done.
-These short, straight-to-the-point, training content can better engage learners, provide them with the right content when they need it, and help increase long-term retention (Hogle, 2019).
+These short, straight-to-the-point, training content can better engage learners, provide them with the right content when they need it, and help increase long-term retention.

 Modern Learners